kshitijbahul/pokemon-service/README.md

-The project contains a list of pre loaded Characters and their Shakespearean descriptions
+The project contains a list of pre loaded Characters and their Shakespearean descriptions The loaded characters are available in the folder `src/main/resources/someCharacters.txt`

 The application by default runs on port `8080`